ebzzry/ebzzry.github.io/src/words.md

 * “Impatience is the twin brother of impulsiveness.”<br>

-* “You are not weak; you are not strong, either.”
+* “You are not weak; you are not strong, either.”<br>

+* “Altruism, or more commonly known as selflessness, is voluntary sacrifice without any desire or motivation to benefit from actions stemming from applications of such quality.”<br>